 Graphics, files and photographs that are needed across multiple media formats are often duplicated and managed in multiple locations.
 With Taggon and its integrated ImageDirector enterprise media asset management system those redundancies are removed.
 Images are automatically compressed to the correct Internet format according to the users' online size and crop settings.

 Content Management Rendered Invisible

 Your corporate design can be of paramount importance on the Internet for the recognition of your enterprise.
-With predefined templates, Taggon makes it easy to conform to universal design standards.
+With predesigned templates, Taggon makes it easy to conform to universal design standards.
 Administrators can maintain control over the corporate branding, style, consistency, accuracy, security and workflow.
 They identify the content owners, contributors and managers and assign roles that define who views, updates and manages content on your site.
 They can also set view permissions for different types of viewers.
-Taggon dynamically personalizes the content views for a customized user experience.
+Taggon dynamically personalises the content views for a customised user experience.

-Taggon can work with any number of language versions and supports translation and localization processes.
-For this, onison adheres to the same simple principle: Development and maintenance of a web presence has to be so simple that basic knowledge in the Office applications is sufficient for users to contribute to their own contents.
+Taggon can work with any number of language versions and supports translation and localisation processes.
+For this, Onison adheres to the same simple principle: Development and maintenance of a web presence has to be so simple that basic knowledge in the Office applications is sufficient for users to contribute to their own contents.
 Taggon is intuitively self-explanatory.